 Just remind yourself that they love your work.
 They want to own it in their home.
 They can afford it.
 And if it’s too much money for them, then it’s not meant to be.
 You’re not going to do this work at a loss to yourself.

 Good luck!!!!!!
 It’s an awesome opportunity.
 At this point you’ve played hard to get and they still want you.
-Definitely follow up with them before it gets stale.
+Definitely follow up with them before the offer gets stale.